-Usually trampolines are installed in the ground with some soft base support.
+Usually, trampolines are installed in the ground with some soft base support.
 But, the concrete basement is more common than the soil or grassy ground for city dwellers.

 So, the question arises can you put a trampoline on concrete?
 The answer is yes and no simultaneously.
 In general, it’s advised not to put the trampoline on concrete as it damages your trampoline and could hurt you seriously.
 But you can install the trampoline on concrete only when you put a soft material between the concrete base and trampoline legs.

-Why You Should Avoid Setting the Trampoline Directly on Concrete?
+Why Should You Avoid Setting the Trampoline Directly on Concrete?

-There are several reasons why it’s discouraged to put the trampoline on a concrete solid base.
+There are several reasons why it’s discouraged to put the trampoline on a solid concrete base.
 The main reasons behind this issue are-

 Ground Impact Might Be Dangerous

 Probably, the main reason is safety.
-Concrete can’t absorb shock like the soft base moreover concrete provides an additional impact on the jumpers that might hurt them.
+Concrete can’t absorb shock like the soft base; moreover, concrete provides an additional impact on the jumpers that might hurt them.
 Even the in-ground trampolines aren’t safe there.

 Now talk about the result.
 If you fall accidentally on the concrete ground while jumping on the trampoline, this could injure the head, break bones or neck, damage to the backbone, etc.